Installing and Configuring Kubernetes cluster using kubeadm on Ubuntu

 This article is more like a note to myself, but this may help if you are looking at configuring a Kubernetes cluster on Ubuntu.

-In this article, I walk through the steps I followed to setup a virtual Kubernetes cluster.
+In this article, I walk through the steps I followed to set up a virtual Kubernetes cluster.

 Virtual machine configuration